The Emirates Group is committed to ethical and responsible practices across our businesses.

 We expect our employees and business partners to conduct themselves in accordance to the high ethical standards and expectations that the company has of them.

 And to ensure that activities implemented on behalf of Emirates should comply at all times with the applicable anti-bribery and anti-corruption laws in the countries where we do business.

 As a global business, we collect, store, manage and transmit a substantial volume of data, including personal information to help us provide services to our customers.

 It is our responsibility to protect the privacy and maintain security of the data we hold, and we take that obligation seriously.

 We have established a dedicated Data Privacy team to implement an enterprise-wide strategy and governance, and regularly review our policies and processes to ensure compliance with international and domestic regulatory requirements, and industry best practice.

-Like many large organizations, we face the everyday challenge of evolving cyber threats, where external attackers are continually adopting more sophisticated techniques.
+Like many large organisations, we face the everyday challenge of evolving cyber threats, where external attackers are continually adopting more sophisticated techniques.